shottaonchain/SolCraft/README.md

 # SolCraft
 Portable Game Currency For Minecraft Servers - Based On Solana

 SolCraft is a cryptocurrency built on the Solana blockchain, designed specifically to function as a portable in-game currency for Minecraft servers.
-Players mine blocks in Minecraft to earn SolCraft Tokens ($SOLC), which can be used to buy in-game items, transferred seamlessly between any SolCraft-enabled Minecraft servers and traded on any DEX.
+Players mine blocks in Minecraft to earn SolCraft Tokens, which can be used to buy in-game items, transferred seamlessly between any SolCraft-enabled Minecraft servers and traded on any DEX.

+* Players earn 2 $SolCraft for every 1 block mined in-game.
+* $SOLC is minted via on-chain smart contracts on Solana.
+* Tokens can be stored, traded, or used to buy in-game assets, perks, or access exclusive areas.